-HIPAA ALERT:
+HIPAA

-In line with the new HIPAA regulations concerning protected health information, it is important that you understand that any case information you present from your work will need to be de-identified.
-What this means is that any information that would allow another to identify the person needs to be changed or eliminated.
-This includes obvious things like names and birth dates but may also contain other information that is so unique to the person that it will allow for identification, including diagnosis, race/ethnicity, or gender.
-If diagnosis, race/ethnicity, gender is directly related to the case presentation it can be included if it will not allow for identification.
+In line with HIPAA regulations concerning protected health information, it is important that you understand that any case information you present in class or coursework will need to be deidentified.
+What this means is that any information that would allow another to identify the person must be changed or eliminated.
+This includes obvious identifiers such as names and birth dates but may also contain other information that is so unique to the person that it will allow for identification, including diagnosis, race/ethnicity or gender.
+If diagnosis, race/ethnicity or gender is directly related to the case presentation, it can be included if it will not allow for identification.